Thursday, November 9, 2023

 P.K.
 Ghatak, MD.

-Chikungunya began in Tanzania, Africa in 1952, The virus mutated into 3 forms in Africa.
-Later, in 1963 the virus spread to Calcutta, India and subsequently spread to other Asian countries.
-In 2013 the Asian variety appeared in the USA.
-Now in South American countries have a different mutated form.
-A large section of the population of the world are at a risk of contacting Chikungunya wherever Aedes mosquitos are present.
+Chikungunya began in Tanzania, Africa in 1952, the virus mutated into 3 forms in Africa.
+Later, in 1963, the virus spread to Calcutta, India, and subsequently spread to other Asian countries.
+In 2013, the Asian variety appeared in the USA.
+Now in South American countries, they have a different mutated form.
+A large section of the population of the world is at a risk of contracting Chikungunya wherever Aedes mosquitoes are present.

 Diagnosis of Chikungunya is by detecting the viral antigen and IgM and IgG antibodies.